animality-xyz/animality-docs/README.md

 The official API Documentation for animality

 # Usage
-These are the 15 animal strings that can be used to send a request to the API.
+These are the 15 animal strings that can be used to send a request to the API:
 * `cat`
 * `dog`
 * `bird`